Wreaths Across Greensboro

 We contacted Wreaths Across America, established a location and on December 14, 2013, our families along with about 300-400 of our closest friends joined us at Forest Lawn Cemetery to place almost 1,100 wreaths on the graves in the veteran’s section.

-We have repeated the honor ceremony each December ever since, will do it again on December 15, 2018 and every December for years to come.
+We have repeated the honor ceremony each December ever since, will do it again for years to come.
 Please join us!